skrew/AHDispatch/README.md

 ```
 ah_throttle_queue(throttled_queue, 1.5);
 ```
-**Note:** any queues that aren't created directly by AHDispatch, this includes any of the queues that iOS comes with out of the box (main or concurrent), will NOT work with AHDispatch's throttle functionality.
+**Note:** any queues that aren't created directly by AHDispatch, this includes any of the queues that iOS comes with out of the box (main or global), will NOT work with AHDispatch's throttle functionality.
 This limitation was introduced to ensure that only serial queues are used with AHDispatch.

 ##Requirements
 AHDispatch is written for ARC-enabled apps.
 By default your build target will need to comply with one of the following: